smeato/StudentEats/README.md

 That being said, some features which are in more of a beta stage and would ideally receive more attention in future iterations are:
      Taking the like functionality beyond its beta stage and updating the like count.
      Adding comment functionality to the restaurant and recipe pages.
+     Adding admin functionality like choosing (or being sponsored) by a restaurant of the week to fill that section.
      Conduct user experience testing and improve the ease of use of the site.